keith/git-pile/README.md

   top of it.
 - All other options passed to `git submitpr` are passed through to the underlying `gh pr create` invocation
-- You can stack a PR using the --onto flag. e.g `git submitpr head --onto head~2`
+- You can stack a PR using the `--onto` flag.
+For example: `git submitpr --onto head~2`
 - TODO: support auto-merge with `gh`

 ### git-updatepr